-A new school named Central University of Kentucky was chartered in 1873 and opened in 1874.
-It came into existence due to a rift within the Presbyterian Church which began during the Civil War resulting in the 1867 creation of Northern and Southern factions of the church.
-It was like the War had created another battlefield and even after the fighting ended, it continued in the pews.
+A new school named Central University of Kentucky was chartered in 1873 and opened in 1874 in Richmond, Kentucky, 35 miles east of Danville.
+It came into existence due to a rift within the Presbyterian Church which began during the Civil War resulting in the 1861 creation of Northern and Southern factions of the church, with the Southern Presbyterians becoming members of what was called the Presbyterian Church in the Confederate States of America, PCCSA, which later was known as the Presbyterian Church in the United States, or PCUS.
+It was like the War had created another battlefield and even after the fighting ended in 1865, it continued in the pews.

-Primarily, those associated with Centre at the time had wanted to retain its association with the Northern Church, but there was a breakaway group which sided with the Southern Church and chose to form a separate school and establish it 35 miles east in Richmond, Kentucky.
-The newly created Central University of Kentucky was comprised of its College of Letters, Philosophy, and Science, a College of Law, also in Richmond, a medical school in Louisville, a dental school also in Louisville, and 4 prep schools located in Middlesboro, Jackson, Elizabethtown, and Richmond.
+Primarily, those associated with Centre had wanted to retain its association with the Northern Church.
+The Richmond breakaway group, which had sided with the Southern Church, created a ( 1 ) College of Letters, Philosophy, and Science, ( 2 ) a College of Law, also in Richmond, ( 3 ) a medical school in Louisville, ( 4 ) a dental school also in Louisville, and 4 prep schools located in Middlesboro, Jackson, Elizabethtown, and Richmond.